 Gastronomy & Wine

 La “Cucina Fiorentina” is founded on fresh, seasonal produce.
-While Florence has an aristocratic pedigree, the cuisine is based on fairly simple but delicious ingredients, along with fresh herbs.
+While Florence has an aristocratic pedigree, the cuisine is based on relatively simple but delicious ingredients, along with fresh herbs.
 Risotto with sage, almond biscotti, chicken liver crostini, bruschetta, braised fennel, and “Chianina” steak are mouth-watering local specialties.
-A delicious winter soup made with beans is “Ribollita Panzanella” is a simple summer soup made of crusty bread, tomatoes, basil, olive oil, Balsamic Vinegar and salt.
-A classic dessert is called “Il Duomo” or Zuccotto, which is a delicious dome shaped chocolate, lemon and mascarpone tart with Limoncello.
+A delicious winter soup made with beans is “Ribollita Panzanella” is a simple summer soup made of crusty bread, tomatoes, basil, olive oil, Balsamic Vinegar, and salt.
+A classic dessert is called “Il Duomo” or Zuccotto, which is a delicious dome-shaped chocolate, lemon and mascarpone tart with Limoncello.

-Our personal favorite place to go for a walk in Florence, these gardens as we see today were designed by Tribolo under Cosimo de Medici in the late 16th century.
-Located behind the Palazzo Pitti (the main headquarters for the Medici Grand Dukes).
+Our favorite place to go for a walk in Florence, these gardens as we see today, were designed by Tribolo under Cosimo de Medici in the late 16th century and located behind the Palazzo Pitti (the main headquarters for the Medici Grand Dukes).
 You’ll find garden temples, sculptures (many by Bernardo Buontalenti), grottos, fountains and romantic walkways.
-The gardens have been open to the public since 1776 and while a classic Italian garden, there are many English influences introduced by the Lorraines in the 18th- 19th centuries.
+The gardens have been open to the public since 1776, and while a classic Italian garden, there are many English influences introduced by the Lorraines in the 18th- 19th centuries.

-Definitely one of the greatest art collections in the world, the Uffizi is a must for art lovers.
-The Uffizi gallery was built in the late 1500s under Cosimo de Medici, and its original purpose was offices.
-Later however the building was used as a warehouse for the Medici family’s massive art collection.
+One of the most significant art collections in the world, the Uffizi is a must for art lovers.
+The Uffizi gallery built in the late 1500s under Cosimo de Medici and its original purpose was offices.
+Later, however, the building was used as a warehouse for the Medici family’s massive art collection.
 It opened to the public by request and became an official museum in 1765.
-You’ll find masterpieces by Botticelli, Giotto, Michelangelo, Leonardo da Vinci, Raphael, Caravaggio and non-Italian artists such as Goya and Rembrandt.
+You’ll find masterpieces by Botticelli, Giotto, Michelangelo, Leonardo da Vinci, Raphael, Caravaggio, and non-Italian artists such as Goya and Rembrandt.